ArnasBraskus/BAPSY/README.md

-# "Skaitymo įpročių sekėjas"
+# BookQuest
-"Skaitymo įpročių sekėjas" is an internet application for time management for book reading and improving reading habits.
+BookQuest is an internet application for time management for book reading and improving reading habits.

 ##